5l1v3r1/APIHelper/README.md

     With `Enable auto SignMe while do EncryptMe using custom sign method` checked, you can use your customized sign method to sign the data.
 Need to modify the source code to your need.
     You can disable this checkbox if you don't need it.
-4. Only show DecryptMe when context is in Response of Request, or View mode.

 ## Install
 1. clone the source